-While a fresh baked sweet potato is probably pretty tasty, a sweet potato that's been stuffed into a sealed bag for several weeks, or months, isn't really that great.
+While a fresh baked sweet potato is probably pretty tasty, these sweet potatoes that have been stuffed into a sealed bag for several weeks, or months, aren’t really that great.
 The flavour of the sweet potato is fine, but the texture is awful.
-This would be like if someone was to make French fries, seal them in a bag and sell them a month later.
+This would be like if someone was to make French fries, seal them in a bag, and sell them a month later.
 The texture is soggy, floppy, and really chewy, nothing like you'd expect from a tuber.
 I can't think of any way of selling Yakimo in a packaged form that would work, and this is proof of that.

 If you're really used to eating sweet potatoes as a sweet/savoury side dish, you may find it difficult to switch your taste buds over to accepting it as a sweet treat.
 Sweet potato ice cream is what made me re-think this vegetable as a sweet.
 Unfortunately, if you want to taste the traditional Japanese snacks that made the sweet potato famous as a sweet treat, you really have to go to Japan and find a Yakimo truck.